Jacques-Henri Bernardin de Saint-Pierre: Biography

 At the age of twelve he had read Robinson Crusoe and went with his uncle, a skipper, to the West-Indies.
 After returning from this trip he was educated as an engineer at the École des Ponts.
-Then he joined the French Army and was involved in the Seven Years' War against Prussia and England.
-In 1768 he traveled to Mauritius where he served as engineer and studied plants.
-In 1771 he became friendly with and a pupil of Jean-Jacques Rousseau.
-Together they studied the plants in and around Paris.
+Then he joined the French Army and was involved in the Seven Years' War against Prussia and England, but was dismissed for insubordination.
+After travels around Europe he returned to Paris in 1765.

+He received a small inheritance on his father's death, and in 1768 he traveled to Mauritius where he served as engineer and studied plants.
+On his return in 1771 he became friendly with and a pupil of Jean-Jacques Rousseau.
+Together they studied the plants in and around Paris, and Rousseau helped form his character and style.

+His Voyage à l'Île de France (2 vols., 1773) gained him a reputation as a champion of innocence and religion, and in consequence, through the exertions of the bishop of Aix, a pension of 1000 livres a year.
+The Études de la nature (3 vols., 1784) was an attempt to prove the existence of God from the wonders of nature; he set up a philosophy of sentiment to oppose the materializing tendencies of the Encyclopaedists.
+His masterpiece, Paul et Virginie, appeared in 1789 in a supplementary volume of the Études, and his second great success, less sentimental and showing some humour, the Chaumière indienne, not until 1790.

-In 1795 he was elected to the Institut de France, in 1797 manager of the Botanical Gardens and in 1803 member of the Académie française.
+In 1795 he was elected to the Institut de France,in 1797 became manager of the Botanical Gardens (Jardin des plantes) in Paris and in 1803 was elected a member of the Académie française.

 Saint-Pierre was an avid advocate and practitioner of vegetarianism, and although he was a devout Christian was also heavily influenced by Enlightenment-era intellectuals like Voltaire and his mentor Rousseau.

+In 1792 he married a very young girl, Félicité Didot, who brought him a considerable dowry.
+After his first wife's death he married in 1800, when he was sixty-three, another young girl, Desirée Pelleport.